Powered by the College of Education

-The COE Early Learning Center at the University of West Georgia, is a new endeavor aimed at developing as a state-of-the-art early childhood site committed to early childhood research, practice, and policy hub and a place for community partnership, family engagement, and scholarly expertise.
+The College of Education Early Learning Center at the University of West Georgia is a new endeavor aimed at developing a state-of-the-art early childhood site committed to becoming an early childhood research, practice, and policy hub as well as a place for regional community partnership, family engagement, and scholarly expertise.

 The four strategic goals of the COE Early Learning Center include:

 - Supporting the community’s capacity for inclusive early childhood education and early care programs and supports.

 - Increasing family and community engagement and partnerships.

 - Building collective expertise for innovation and comprehensive services.

 The following services and programs are housed on-site:

 Early Childhood Research Lab

 An early childhood research team of more than twenty graduate and undergraduate students supports funded grant projects.
 These projects include training and support for educators and families, training for early childhood providers, program evaluation, practice-based coaching, and developmental screening of young children.